Products

 • Difficulty speaking or eating

-What are the Oral Health Effects of Dry Mouth at Night?
+What Are the Oral Health Effects of Dry Mouth at Night?

 The American Dental Association reports that saliva is a primary, natural defense against harmful pathogens.
 Without it, our bodies are more susceptible to infection and oral health problems.